Mission Statement of Rochester High School

 Benefits brochures and applications explaining the plan and details of coverage are available in the main office.

 Rochester Community Schools recognizes a need to provide alternative means for instruction in particular subject areas that are not always available or able to be offered as traditional classroom courses.
-Therefore, three different types of technology-enhanced learning courses are offered to students at the high school level: web-based courses (learning via an online course provider), video-based distance learning courses, and blended learning (combines face-to-face instruction with online learning).
+Therefore, different types of technology-enhanced learning courses are offered to students at the high school level: web-based courses (learning via an online course provider) and blended learning (combines face-to-face instruction with online learning).

 For additional information regarding policies and guidelines for technology-enhanced learning courses, download a copy of our Technology-Enhanced Learning Courses Handbook for parents and students.